atulshelke/Cloud-DevOps/README.md

 ---

 ## 📚 What You Will Learn

-The AWS tutorial covers key concepts such as:

-### ☁️ AWS Cloud Basics
-- What is cloud computing?
-- AWS global infrastructure: Regions and Availability Zones
-- Pay-as-you-go pricing model
-- Benefits of AWS cloud adoption :contentReference[oaicite:2]{index=2}

 ### 🖥 Compute Services
 - Amazon EC2 (Elastic Compute Cloud) for scalable virtual servers